Who We Are

 2022 Fund Recipients

-Community Foundation of the Texas Hill Country: $10,000 toward the Uvalde Strong Fund which supports victims, their families, and all the people of Uvalde. including nonprofit organizations working in Uvalde now and in the months to come.
+Community Foundation of the Texas Hill Country: $10,000 toward the Uvalde Strong Fund which supports victims, their families, and all the people of Uvalde, including nonprofit organizations working in Uvalde now and in the months and years to come.

 Survivors Empowered: $10,000 for Survivors Empowered, an organization founded by Sandy and Lonnie Phillips after the slaughter of their daughter, Jessica Redfield Ghawi and eleven others in the Aurora Colorado Theater Mass Shooting in 2012.
 Survivors Empowered is a national organization created By Survivors, For Survivors, Empowering Survivors.